wpmetabox/docsv2/docs/tutorials/add-icons-title-custom-fields.md

 ![The fields display after saving the code](https://i.imgur.com/gwuXqzV.png)

-### 2. Use UI to add icons
+### 2. Using UI to add icons

-In this way, you need to install [Meta Box Builder](https://metabox.io/plugins/meta-box-builder/) which provides an intuitive UI to create and configure custom fields in the admin dashboard.
+In this way, you need to install [Meta Box Builder](https://metabox.io/plugins/meta-box-builder/) which provides an intuitive UI to [create and configure custom fields](https://docs.metabox.io/tutorials/create-custom-fields/) in the admin dashboard.

 Here are my example fields.